Jerikan+Ansible: a configuration management system for network

 Our edge routers

-Some are running on Junos, like edge2.ussfo03, the others on IOS-XR, like edge1.sk1.
+Some are running on Junos, like edge2.ussfo03, the others on IOS XR, like edge1.sk1.
 The implemented functionalities are similar in both cases and we could swap one for the other.
 It includes the BGP configuration for transits, peerings, and IX as well as the associated BGP policies.
 PeeringDB is queried to get the maximum number of prefixes to accept for peerings. bgpq3 and a containerized IRRd help to filter received routes.
 A firewall is added to protect the routing engine.
 Both IPv4 and IPv6 are configured.

 Our BGP-based fabric